coq-community/reglang/README.md

 # Regular Language Representations in the Constructive Type Theory of Coq #

-This repository contains the coq development accompanying the paper:
+This repository contains the Coq development accompanying the paper:

 [Christian Doczkal](https://perso.ens-lyon.fr/christian.doczkal/) and [Gert Smolka](https://www.ps.uni-saarland.de/~smolka/), _Regular Language Representations in the Constructive Type Theory of Coq_, J. Autom.
 Reason. - Special Issue on Milestones in Interactive Theorem Proving, Springer, 2018.